KyleAMathews/blog/content/2006-09-01---the-fall-civilization-rome-and-fragility-our-own/index.md

 ---
-title: The fall of the civilization of Rome -- and the fragility of our own
+title: The fall of the civilization of Rome—and the fragility of our own
 tags:
   - history
 date: "2006-09-01T15:52:04.000Z"